 5 Seconds of Summer 2021 Australia Tour Dates

-5 Seconds of Summer will bring their No Shame World tour to Australia in March 2021.
+5 Seconds of Summer will bring their No Shame World tour to Australia in November and December 2021.
 Tickets are on sale via Ticketmaster.com.au